-Thinning hair can be a problem for some women post-menopause, but we have hints and tips on making the most of your hair in this week’s issue.
+Thinning hair and hair volume can be a problem for some women post-menopause, but we have hints and tips on making the most of your hair in this week’s issue.
 If you’re really worried, do consult your GP in the first instance and it might be worth consulting a trichologist for expert advice tailored to your needs.

 Sally-Ann Tarver, Trichologist